 God’s Mercy Is Endless

 Another important expression of God’s love for us is his mercy.
 His mercy has no limits.
-There is nothing too bad that God cannot forgive and no number of sins that are too many to be cleansed.
+There is no number of sins that are too many to be cleansed.
 So how many times exactly can God extend his forgiveness towards us?
 Well, think about all the people who have existed since Jesus was here, think of each of their sins, put them all together then add to it the current sins of the world that are committed each minute and will be committed until the end of time – his mercy is sufficient for them all.
 God will forgive us every time we ask him, as long as we are sincere and this all because he loves us (1 John 1:9).
 On the other hand, because he is a God of justice, he sent his son to pay the price for the sin of the world.

-It is very comforting to know that Jesus will never condemn us for our sin and not because he doesn’t mind us sinning but simply because he loves us and prefers to correct us gently.
+It is very comforting to know that God will never condemn us for our sin and not because he doesn’t mind us sinning but simply because he loves us and prefers to correct us gently.
 If you have ever felt condemned or guilty of your sin know that it is from the Enemy.
-A perfect example of how Jesus would look at you after you have sinned can be found in John 8:2-11.
+A perfect example of how he would look at you after you have sinned can be found in John 8:2-11.
 There was a woman who had been caught in the very act of adultery and they brought her to him wanting to stone her.
 Jesus said to them: ‘he who was without sin be the first to throw a stone at her’, they all left.
 The Master remained with the woman and he asked her “where are they?
 Has no one condemned you?” she answered: “No one, Lord” he then said: “Neither do I, go and sin no more.”
 God will not condemn you because he loves you.